bmorri13/homelab/README.md

 22. Once you have finished filling that out. hit `Save`.
 And then at the top right click, `Commit`.
 Add a message such as `Enabling elastic dev destination` and then at the right hit `Commit & Deploy`

-23. Click back on the new destination that was created labeled `elastic_dev`
+23. Click back on the new destination that was created labeled `elastic_dev`.
+On the top navigation bar of your destination window, click Test > Run Test.
+This will send sample events to the failover index.
+If successful, you will see on the bottom left.
+> NOTE: If you get an error here, confirm that you have committed and deployed your new Destination.

 24. We will now capture some sample data to use in our Processing Pipeline.
 Click Data > Sources > Splunk HEC.
 Now click on the Splunk HEC source labeled `in_splunk_hec`.
 Go to Auth Tokens > Drop down the `Smaple HEC Logs` token and on the right hand side click on the crossed out eye to revael your HEC token and copy that.